ExpressionEngine/coilpack-docs/docs/graphql/queries/channel-entries.md

 }
 ```

-And here is an example of using the `length` modifier available on most fieldtypes.
+Here is an example of using the `length` modifier which is available on most fieldtypes.
+This example also demonstrates how to chain modifiers together to get the `length` of the page_content after it has gone through a `limit` modifier.

 ```graphql
 {